defold/doc/docs/en/tutorials/snake.md

 The script code above is written in the Lua language.
 There are a few things to note about the code:

-- Defold reserves a set of built in callback *functions* that are called during the lifetime of a script component.
+- Defold reserves a set of built-in callback *functions* that are called during the lifetime of a script component.
 These are *not* methods but plain functions.
 The runtime passes a reference to the current script component instance through the parameter `self`.
 The `self` reference is used to store instance data.
 - Lua table literals are written surrounded with curly braces.
 Table entries can be key/value pairs (`{x = 10, y = 20}`), nested Lua tables (`{ {a = 1}, {b = 2} a}`) or other data types.
 - The `self` reference can be used as a Lua table that you can store data in.
 Just use the dot notation as you would with any other table: `self.data = "value"`.
 The reference is valid throughout the lifetime of the script, in this case from game start until you quit it.